-The Proposed Arrangement would involve three distinct streams of remuneration: (i) the Network Hospitals' discounts to the Medigap Plans on Policyholders' Medicare Part A inpatient deductibles; (ii) the premium credit offered by the Medigap Plans to Policyholders; and (iii) the administrative fee paid by each Medigap Plan to the PHO.
-While all three streams of remuneration would implicate the Federal anti-kickback statute and one-the premium credit offered by the Medigap Plans to Policyholders-also would implicate the Beneficiary Inducements CMP, for the combination of reasons discussed below, we conclude that the Proposed Arrangement poses a sufficiently low risk of fraud and abuse under the Federal anti-kickback statute and we would not impose administrative sanctions under the Beneficiary Inducements CMP in connection with the Proposed Arrangement.
+The Arrangement involves three distinct streams of remuneration: (i) the Network Hospitals' discounts to the Medigap Plan on Policyholders' Medicare Part A inpatient deductibles; (ii) the premium credit offered by the Medigap Plan to Policyholders; and (iii) the administrative fee paid by the Medigap Plan to the PHO.
+While all three streams of remuneration implicate the Federal anti-kickback statute and one-the premium credit offered by the Medigap Plan to Policyholders-also implicates the Beneficiary Inducements CMP, for the combination of reasons discussed below, we conclude that the Arrangement poses a sufficiently low risk of fraud and abuse under the Federal anti-kickback statute and we would not impose administrative sanctions under the Beneficiary Inducements CMP in connection with the Arrangement.